odilonreluciolc/caracal_the_curve/README.md

 Specifies the custom document properties. *This file is generated automatically by the library based on other user directives.*

 **word/_rels/document.xml.rels**
-Defines an internal identifier and type with all external content items (images, links, etc). *This file is generated automatically by the library based on other user directives.*
+Defines an internal identifier and type with all external content items (images, links, etc). *This file is generated automatically by the library based on other user directives.

+**word/_rels/fontTable.xml.rels**
+Defines an internal identifier and type with embedded fonts for offline use. *This file is generated automatically by the library based on other user directives.
+*

 **word/media/**
 A collection of media assets (each of which should have an entry in document.xml.rels).